 3) Two hours before the gun goes off: Try to get to each race two hours before start time.
 This will give you ample time to get your race number, visit the bathroom (multiple times), put on race clothes, inspect the course, warm-up, adjust tire pressure and deal with any last minute issues.

 5) Post race recovery: This is a gigantic topic so I’ll dumb it down as best as possible.
 Try to eat or drink a mix of carbohydrates and protein within 15 minutes of finishing your race.
 This could be something such as a branded recovery drink or a container of homemade rice and eggs.
 Basically, find something healthy to consume and doesn’t make your stomach turn.
-Try to ride easy for at least about 15 minutes after your race rather than crossing the line and packing it in.
+Try to ride easy for at least about 15 minutes after your race rather than crossing the line and heading straight home.

 8) Start practice: Before or after your Wednesday effort you should practice 10 cyclocross race starts.
 Work on a smooth transition off the line, clipping in easily to your pedal, and powering up to full speed for about 15 seconds.
 Trust me, this will pay off at some point.
 Do any of you youngsters know who Larry Bird is?
 Back in the day he was an NBA superstar.
 At the end of every practice, while his teammates were showering in the locker room, Larry was still on the court shooting 100 free throws.
 He was one of the best free throw shooters and players of all time.
 The point is: practice the basics.

 9) Stay strong: At least once a week you should do some upper body and core strengthening exercises.
 A 30-45 minutes dynamic routine will do.
-Use your YogaGlo membership we give you in the #secrettraining training plan.
-Focus on your core, back and shoulders.
+We designed this one for you to do at home with minimal equipment.

 10) Knowledge is power.
 Read our previous posts about water, stretching, as well as past monthly Tips for March , April May June and August.
 There are a bunch of great nuggets in these posts anyone can benefit from.
 Don’t get overwhelmed.
 Pick a few things you can accomplish and check it off the list!